MichaelvonSiebenthal/MasterThesis/airline/readme.md

 4. main_script.ipynb is the main Python script used for analyzing the graphs and generating the machine learning results.

 5. Node2Vec.ipynb is the script used for the Node2Vec results.
+For this script, the data files embeddings, embeddings_test, DataFrame, clean_data, Test_DF are required.
+    All these datasets were generated using the airline_data.ipynb file.
+Note, that for the Node2Vec model, these files are provided in this repository can be used for the analysis.
+The mentioned files are also used for the GCN and GraphSage models in the main_script.ipynb.
+    Unfortunately, the matching adjacency matrices could not be added to the github repositories due to file size constraint.
+For that reason, all the mentioned files here must be first generated in the airline_data.ipynb script for use in the main_script.ipynb.
+    To make things simpler and considering the time it takes to generate node embeddings, the datasets are provided for re-creating the Node2Vec results.
+Of course, one can also recreate all datasets with the airline_data.ipynb file.
+This will however take up some time.

-6. Simulation.ipynb is used for running the GraphSage robustness simulations.
+6. Simulation.ipynb is used for running the GraphSage robustness simulation.

-7. sage.py contains the script/package for using sum-pooling for the GraphSage model.
-The script is based on the source code of the dgl package for GraphSage.
-    The only modification includes adjusting max-pooling to sum-pooling.
-The script must be imported into the main_script.ipynb to use sum-pooling.